 1/4 cup Flour of choice

-3-6 Tablespoons Full Fat Coconut Cream (amount depends humidity and how firm or hard your peanut butter is)
+3-6 Tablespoons Full Fat Coconut Cream (amount depends on humidity and how firm or hard your peanut butter is)

-Preheat the oven to 350 degrees and line 2 9-inch cake pans with parchment paper and lightly grease with cooking spray.
+Pre-heat oven to 350 degrees and line 2 9-inch cake pans with parchment paper and lightly grease with cooking spray.
 Set aside.

 Combine the flour, coconut sugar, cocoa powder, rising agents and salt in a bowl until thoroughly combined.
 Next, add the cold water, extracts, oil and vinegar.
 Mix until just combined.
-Pour into your prepared pan, and bake in the preheated oven for 25-30 minutes, until a toothpick inserted in center comes out clean.
+Pour into your prepared pan, and bake in preheated oven for 25-30 minutes, until a toothpick inserted in center comes out clean.
 Allow to cool completely before frosting.

 In a small bowl, combine the peanut butter, butter and vanilla.
-Beat to combine.
+Beat until fluffy.
 Add the powdered coconut sugar and flour and beat until smooth.
 Add the coconut cream, 1 tablespoon at a time until the frosting is smooth and pliable.
 It will be thick and fudge like, but you can add enough cream to reach your desired consistency.
 Spread on cooled cakes.
 You may have a bit of leftover frosting, depending on how thick you like your cake to be iced.
 If you happen to have leftover frosting, this recipe is fantastic with natural graham crackers, apples, bananas or to sandwich in between these chocolate cookies.